elizabethbartusiak/lostfound/README.md

 # LostItFoundIt

-An app to help members of the Duke community find lost items.
+An app to help members of the Duke community find their lost items.

 ## Overall Design Architecture